 Our staff is committed to providing the finest pediatric healthcare to all children.
-We built our legacy on our core values of trust, teamwork, compassion, innovation and commitment.
-We know that every time we come through these doors we will live up to our high standards as we work to make a difference in children's lives.
+Our team is built on our core values of trust, teamwork, compassion, innovation, and commitment.
+We know that every time we come through the doors at Children’s we will live up to our high standards as we work to make a difference in children's lives.
 You've chosen a career that’s all about care.
-If you want to make a difference the life of children and their families, if you want to advance in your profession, if you appreciate good benefits, and want to work with outstanding medical professionals in a variety of areas, then Children’s of Alabama is where you belong.
+If you want to make a difference the life of children and their families, if you want to advance in your profession, if you appreciate good benefits, and want to work with outstanding medical professionals, then Children’s of Alabama is where you belong.
 If you are committed to the care of pediatric patients and interested in growing, learning, and being part of an exceptional pharmacy team, we invite you to apply to our pharmacy residency program!

 How to Apply to our Residency Program

 Application to our PGY1 program requires:

 - three letters of recommendation (one of which must come from an employer or supervisor at place of employment)

 Applications must be submitted using PhORCAS.
 All application components must be received by January 2, 2024.

 Invitations to interview will be sent by late January.
 Unfortunately, it is not possible to interview all applicants.
 Interviews will be conducted in February and will include a 10-minute presentation to the interview committee.
 Interviews for the 2023-24 residency year will be conducted in person.
 No person at this residency will solicit, accept, or use any ranking-related information from any residency applicant.